goggeo/BOAZ_beta/README.md

 Three Figures above illustrated that VEH and VCH can be detected by the exception handler scanner developed by NCC Group.
 However, after manually removing the CrossProcessFlag from the PEB and unlinking the handlers from the doubly linked handler lists inside the exception handler, the scanner can no longer detect VEH and VCH, even before shellcode execution.
 In fact, removing the CrossProcessFlag is sufficient to eliminate the presence of VEH without unlinking the handler lists.
 If an EDR or antivirus memory scanner searches for VEH at any time except between its manual insertion and before code execution, it will not detect VEH.
 Even if it does, no alert is raised, as VEH does not modify any registers.

 Additionally, a DLL Bomb technique can be used as follows:

-•	Generate source code with a DllMain function that contains a function to be called in the case of DLL_PROCESS_ATTACH.
+- Generate source code with a `DllMain` function that contains a function to be called in the case of `DLL_PROCESS_ATTACH`.
-•	Once the DLL is loaded into the target process, the function will register a VEH and VCH handler in the handler lists.
+- Once the DLL is loaded into the target process, the function will register a VEH and VCH handler in the handler lists.
-•	The function will then encrypt the shellcode region aligned with memory pages of 4096 bytes in the .text section and changes the memory pages to PAGE_NOACCESS.
+- The function will then encrypt the shellcode region aligned with memory pages of 4096 bytes in the `.text` section and change the memory pages to `PAGE_NOACCESS`.
-•	The VEH and VCH handlers contain code that decrypts the shellcode, changes the .text section back to PAGE_EXECUTE_READ, and executes the code.
-At the end of VCH, the pages are re-encrypted and the handlers deregistered.
+- The VEH and VCH handlers contain code that decrypts the shellcode, changes the `.text` section back to `PAGE_EXECUTE_READ`, and executes the code.
+At the end of VCH, the pages are re-encrypted, and the handlers deregistered.
-•	The VEH and VCH handlers can implement protection mechanisms, such as anti-debugging techniques and access authorisation checks.
-For instance, the VEH handler may verify that the e/rip register points to authorised memory by comparing it with a hard-coded pointer to an encrypted memory address.
+- The VEH and VCH handlers can implement protection mechanisms, such as anti-debugging techniques and access authorization checks.
+For instance, the VEH handler may verify that the `e/rip` register points to authorized memory by comparing it with a hard-coded pointer to an encrypted memory address.
 It can also check specific registers to validate argument values.
-•	An attacker can execute the shellcode by setting a page guard at a decoy address and calling any API function that accesses that memory region.
-Common functions for triggering the page guard include NtCreateThreadEx or ReadProcessMemory.
+- An attacker can execute the shellcode by setting a page guard at a decoy address and calling any API function that accesses that memory region.
+Common functions for triggering the page guard include `NtCreateThreadEx` or `ReadProcessMemory`.

 <img width="512" alt="image33" src="https://github.com/user-attachments/assets/f86deb7b-3393-493c-ac0f-011064083d35" />